Skip to content

 Origin

-These characters are probably among some of the most ancient Chinese words.
-Just like body parts, many of these characters look somewhat similar to the animals they represent.
+These animal characters are among the most ancient Chinese words.
+Similar to body parts, many of these characters visually resemble the animals they represent.

 animals chinese

-For example, the ancient glyph 羊(yáng), seen below, is like a sheep head with curved horns.
-Even the lower lip is indicated clearly.
-Similarly,牛(niú) is in the shape of an animal’s head as well horns and ears can be seen easily.
-The ancient written form of 鱼(yú) was in shape of a fish with a head, scales and fin.
+For example, the ancient glyph 羊 (yáng) resembles a sheep’s head with curved horns, with even the lower lip clearly indicated.
+Similarly, 牛 (niú) looks like an animal’s head with visible horns and ears.
+The ancient form of 鱼 (yú) depicted a fish with a head, scales, and fins.

 animals chinese characters

-Unfortunately, through transformations and simplifications, which happened naturally as the language developed, some characters have changed beyond all recognition.
-The ancient glyph of 虎(hǔ) contained a recognizable tiger’s head, tail and claws but it would take quite a lot of imagination to see these features in the modern character!
+However, through transformations and simplifications over time, some characters have changed beyond recognition.
+The ancient glyph of 虎 (hǔ) once contained a recognizable tiger’s head, tail, and claws, but the modern character requires quite a bit of imagination to see these features.

-There are many more animal characters.
-Tell us which ones we have missed out here!
+There are many more animal characters in the Chinese language.
+Share with us which ones we might have missed!

 Online Chinese Tutors